• Home

 Q How much does it cost to use a public charge point?

-It costs more to use a public charge point than charge your car at home.
-Fast charging is likely to cost between £8 and £10, and possibly more depending on the vendor.
+It costs a lot more to use a public charge point than charge your car at home.
+Fast charging pricing has risen during the energy crisis, and can be up to around 80p per kw at an Ultra Rapid.
 Rapid chargers cost a lot to install and are often obsolete within a few years.
 Operation costs are higher than other chargers, and you will pay a premium for the convenience of charging faster.

 Q Can I charge using any of the Tesla chargers?